Taking walks can give you and your pup a new leash on life — at least until the sidewalks end or where cars pose a hazard.

 Unless you’re celebrity dog whisperer Cesar Millan or a very experienced dog owner, you might not be aware of the right and wrong ways to walk your furry friend.

-To help you avoid ending up on the backfoot and maximize fun time, we turned to a pack of canine experts for tips and insights.
+To help maximize fun time and safety, we turned to a pack of canine experts for tips and insights.
 See what they had to say below.

 - What are the three biggest benefits of walking one’s dog for pet parent and pup?